trezy/rafael/README.md

 ### `new Scheduler`

-Creates a new instance of `Scheduler`.
+Creates and returns a new instance of `Scheduler`.

 ### `Scheduler.schedule( taskId, task[, context] )`